ucb-ee106/106b-sp23site/_modules/week11.md

 ---
-title: Week 11 - Camera Calibration and Image Reconstruction, Chapter 6 of MaSKS
+title: Week 11 - CStructure from Motion and SLAM
 days:
   - topic: Structure from Motion and SLAM I
     date: 2021-03-30